The Best Sourdough Focaccia Recipe

 - Thinly sliced potatoes

-- Fresh tomatoes and red onion
+- Fresh cherry tomatoes and thinly sliced red onion

 Serving and storing